 Today baked beans are still served at church suppers, potluck dinners, family gatherings, and fundraisers.
 There are many variations of baked beans throughout different areas and even among members of the same family.
 Almost every family has a recipe with a secret ingredient or two.

 Here in New England, molasses and maple syrup are common sweeteners used in making baked beans.
 In the 18th century, New England was one of the largest rum producers in the world.
 The rum was created from imported molasses, a byproduct of making sugar cane.
 Molasses was less expensive than sugar, and the sweet syrup found its way in many foods of New England, including baked beans.

-Boston baked beans are traditionally made from great northern or white navy pea beans.
-These beans are bland but absorb the flavors of the molasses and salt pork.
-In New England, there are numerous locally grown varieties that are favorites, including Great Northern, Jacob’s Cattle, Marafax, Soldier, and Yellow-Eye beans.
+Common supermarket types of beans that are perfect for baked beans are great northern and white navy pea beans.
+These beans are bland and absorb the delicious flavors of the molasses, salt pork, and other seasonings.
+There are also numerous locally grown varieties that are favorites, including Great Northern, Jacob’s Cattle, Marafax, Soldier, and Yellow-Eye beans.
 Every type of bean as a unique size, flavor, and texture.

 Some beans require a longer cooking time depending on the type of bean and if they have been on the shelf for a while.
 The key is to allow plenty of time to cook the baked beans until they are caramelized and sweet.
 Sometimes, I cook baked beans during the weekend to reheat for a mid-week meal.
 That way I don’t have to worry if they will be finished by dinnertime.

 Cook the beans until they are tender, then cook a few hours more and the sauce will transform to a dark brown, thick, and sweet flavor.